Health and Safety Information

-As summer sizzles in Southern California, we have to be extra vigilant about preventing our dogs from becoming over-heated.
+As summer sizzles in Southern California, we have to be extra vigilant about preventing our dogs from over-heating.
 Hyperthermia, or abnormally elevated body temperature, occurs when a dog's body temperature reaches 103 degrees F, or higher.
 Heath stroke, a potentially lethal condition, occurs when dogs body temperature reaches 106 degrees.

 - Keep your dog in a cool place.
 Make sure your dog has access to shade.
 Avoid garages, and keep a fan or the air conditioning going inside.